damianhakert/damianhakert.github.io/source/handbook/index.md

 instead of Google/Word documents.
 This makes them easier to find and suggest changes to with the organization and shows our commitment to open collaboration outside the organization.
-1. Use FYI (for your information) and /cc if you want to inform people but it does not require an action, use FYA (for your action) if an action of the recipient is required.
 1. Use video calls if you find yourself going back and forth in an issue/via email or over chat.
 1. Having pets, children, significant others, friends and family visible during